andrew/ultimate-awesome/README.md

 - [Flutter-Guide](https://github.com/mikeroyal/Flutter-Guide) - Flutter Guide.
 - [Windows-Terminal-Guide](https://github.com/mikeroyal/Windows-Terminal-Guide) - Windows Terminal Guide.
 - [awesome_qt](https://github.com/najepaliya/awesome_qt) - A comprehensive list of applications made with the cross platform Qt framework.
+- [awesome-drone](https://github.com/Pana/awesome-drone) - A list of drone develop resource.
+- [awesome-ycombinator](https://github.com/PolymerSearch/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.
 - [awesome-speaker-embedding](https://github.com/ranchlai/awesome-speaker-embedding) - A curated list of speaker-embedding speaker-verification, speaker-identification resources. .
 - [awesome-stock-trading](https://github.com/shi-rudo/awesome-stock-trading) - Curated list of resources for traders, such as tools, websites, and books related to trading stocks.
 - [awesome-transformer](https://github.com/SkyAndCloud/awesome-transformer) - This repo is not maintained.
 For latest version, please visit  A collection of transformer's guides, implementations and variants.